GTRekter/TrainingApplication/README.md

 ## Service Mash

 ### Linkerd
 There are two primary ways to install Linkerd as a service mesh: via Helm charts or the Linkerd CLI.
-In this project, I will use Helm charts for installation.
+In this project, I will use Helm charts for installation and the Linkerd CLI to inject the proxy.
 A prerequisite for installing Linkerd using Helm, as opposed to the CLI, is the creation of certificates for mutual TLS (mTLS).
 For certificate management, I will utilize `step`.
 **Note:** The certificate issuer must be an intermediate Certificate Authority (CA).

 To install `step` and create the required certificates: